Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 Currently, `replica` is the only supported type.
 * (optional) `volume_options` property defines additional GlusterFS volume options to set.
+* (optional) `bind_options` are the bind options to use, typically one of `ro` for read-only, `rw` for read-write.
+If unspecified or `null`, this defaults to `rw`.

-`glusterfs_on_compute` volumes are mounted on the host at `$AZ_BATCH_NODE_SHARED_DIR/.gluster/gv0`.
+`glusterfs_on_compute` volumes are mounted on the host at `$AZ_BATCH_NODE_ROOT_DIR/mounts/gluster_on_compute/gv0`.
 Batch Shipyard will automatically replace container path references in direct and storage-based data ingress/egress with their host path equivalents.

 Note that when resizing a pool with a `glusterfs_on_compute` shared file systems that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Labs or any other tool.

-The third shared volume, `nfs_server` is an NFS server that is to be mounted on to compute node hosts.
+The fourth shared volume, `nfs_server` is an NFS server that is to be mounted on to compute node hosts.
 The name `nfs_server` should match the `remote_fs`:`storage_cluster`:`id` specified as your NFS server.
 These NFS servers can be configured using the `fs` command in Batch Shipyard.
 These